-The risk management framework and procedures implemented by the QNB Group have allowed it to maintain a low non-performing loan ratio (the ratio of non-performing loans to total loans) of 1.8 per cent. as at 30 June 2018 and 1.8 per cent. as at 31 December 2017.
-The QNB Group also maintained its loan loss coverage ratio of 109.6 per cent. as at 30 June 2018 and 111.9 per cent. as at 31 December 2017.
-For the year ended 31 December 2017, loan loss coverage ratio represented Allowance for Impairment of Loans and Advances to Customers divided by non-performing loans and advances.
-With effect from 1 January 2018, it has represented stage 3 expected credit losses divided by stage 3 non-performing loans and advances.
+The risk management framework and procedures implemented by the QNB Group have allowed it to maintain a low non-performing loan ratio (the ratio of non-performing loans to total loans) of 1.9 per cent. as at 30 June 2019 and 1.9 per cent. as at 31 December 2018.
+The QNB Group also maintained its loan loss coverage ratio of 106 per cent. as at 30 June 2019 and 104 per cent. as at 31 December 2018.
+With effect from 1 January 2018, loan loss coverage ratio represents stage 3 expected credit losses divided by stage 3 non-performing loans and advances.
 The QNB Group has also improved its overall liquidity ratios by diversifying its liquidity sources through its international expansion plans.
-As at 30 June 2018 and 31 December 2017, the QNB Group's international operations contributed 44.1 per cent. and 44.5 per cent. of total deposits of the QNB Group, respectively.
+As at 30 June 2019 and 31 December 2018, the QNB Group, respectively.